kevindoni/Laravel-SBAdmin2-Pro/README.md

 ## 🤝 Contributing

-We welcome contributions!
+We welcome contributions from the community!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

+### Development Workflow

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)